dkubek/etra_challenge/README.md

 quarto render etra_challenge.qmd --to html
 ```

-To generate a pdf run
+To generate a pdf first make sure you have TeX installed.
+You can use
+``sh
+quarto install tinytex
+``
+Note that this is not installed in the ``PATH`` and does not affect your global
+tex.

+Now render with:
 ```sh
 quarto render etra_challenge.qmd --to pdf
 ```